katernet/darkmode/README.md

 # darkmode

-Set macOS dark mode and Alfred dark theme at sunset
+Set macOS dark mode and Alfred dark theme at sunset.

 This shell script pulls sunrise and sunset data from the Yahoo weather API and automates the setting up of two user launch agents for sunrise and sunset, which then take over running the script thereafter.
-If your mac was asleep/off during the solar times, launchd will run the launch agent when you're next logged in!
+If your mac was asleep/off during the solar times, launchd will run the script when you're next logged in!

+Compatible with macOS Mojave Dark Mode.

 ### Usage
 ```